 - Making a violent scene at work

 If you apply to be rehired at Walmart after being fired for one of these reasons, you run the risk of facing charges.
 In cases of petty theft, such as stealing food, the statute of limitations in most states allows Walmart to press charges up to one year after the incident.
 The statute of limitations for more serious crimes is even longer.
 If you were fired for a crime or misdemeanor, you are better off applying for a job somewhere else.

 Walmart’s hiring policies also state that they won’t rehire employees that fail any portion of the application process, including the interview, background check, or drug test.
 This is true even for employees that left on good terms.

 How to Find Out If You Can Be Rehired

 And that’s the Walmart rehire policy after termination and if you left in good standing.
 In most cases, you can apply to be rehired at Walmart if you complete an online application and pass an interview, background check, and drug test.
 If you were an employee in good standing when you left, you can apply 90 days after you left.
 If you were fired, you will need to wait six months to a year before you reapply, depending on the store.
 If you were fired for a crime or misdemeanor, you won’t be rehired at Walmart, and you may risk criminal charges by applying.
-To find out if you are eligible to be rehired, contact Walmart One online or by calling (800) 421-1362.
+To find out if you are eligible to be rehired, contact your former Walmart manager.

 Want some side income in the meantime?
 Check out our article that lists creative ways to earn money on the side.